...

 Ama-Gusuku Observation Deck will give you a panoramic view of Aka Bridge, Tokashiki Island (渡嘉敷島), and Gerama Island (慶留間島), floating on the Kerama-Blue-colored ocean!
 On a clear day, you can also see Kume Island (久米島) in the distance on the left.

-Tip: While there are benches, there is not much shade at Ama-Gusuku Observation Deck.
+Tip: Although there are benches, the Ama-Gusuku Observation Deck offers limited shade.
 So you might want to bring along a sun umbrella.

 Facing west, Ama-Gusuku Observation Deck is another popular sunset spot on Aka Island.
 You can also hike down to Hizushi Beach (ヒズシビーチ) to adore the sunset from different angles.

-As a side note, from the car park, if you proceed opposite the road to the observation deck, there is an Utaki (御嶽).
+As a side note, from the car park, if you proceed along the road opposite the observation deck, you will find an Utaki (御嶽).
 An Utaki is an Okinawan sacred place, often in the form of a grove, cave, or mountain.
 The one close to Ama-Gusuku Observation Deck is similar to a temple.

 How to Get to Ama-Gusuku Observation Deck